JoannaGriffiths/Evolutionary_Change_in_Eastern_Oyster/README.md

 ## PCoA Analysis

-*Script*: PCoA_oysters.R
+*Script*: PCoA_oysters.R, treatments_all.txt, treatments_larvae.txt, PCoA_larval_distances.txt

 *Input files*: all_pop_exact_cov20_200_new_rc_edit2

 *Description*: Script contains code for running a Principal Coordinate Analysis for all samples (parents and larvae) and larvae samples only.
 The script also contains adonis functions for testing significance of groups.
+The treatments file contains treatment info for all samples.
+The distance file contains Manhattan distances for larval samples pre- and post-low salinity selection from the PCoA plot.